Triquanta/drupal-project/README.md

 Note2: Drupal's multi-site setup is used, but the script doesn't work 100% for multiple sites.
 So review sites.php after adding another site.

+## Adding and installing new modules

+All modules available on drupal.org can be easily added via the following procedure.
+For modules and libraries not found on drupal.org see the FAQ below.

+1. From the repository root use the folling command:
+   `$ composer require "drupal/module_name:^x.y"`
+   Replace module_name with the modules system name.
+And replace x.y with the semantic version number you want (major.minor).
+2. Then go to the docroot and enable the module.
+   `cd docroot; drush en module_name`

 ## Updating Drupal Core

 This project will attempt to keep all of your Drupal Core files up-to-date; the